-What Causes Dog Diarrhea
+What Is Dog Diarrhea?

-Regardless of the terminology, diarrhea is the main sign of intestinal dysfunction, and it can be classified as acute (if it lasts less than 14 days) or chronic (if it lasts over 14 days).
+Regardless of the terminology, dog diarrhea is the main sign of intestinal dysfunction, and it can be classified as acute (if it lasts less than 14 days) or chronic (if it lasts over 14 days).

-The cause of dog diarrhea can be something as simple as an upset tummy or as severe as cancer.
+The cause of dog diarrhea can be something as simple as an upset stomach or as severe as cancer.
 Before reviewing the most common causes, we should emphasize that diarrhea is not a disease but a sign of intestinal dysfunction.

 Here are the most common causes of diarrhea in dogs:

 - Viral or Bacterial Infections.
 The dog’s gut is a common target for various viruses and bacteria.
-Viruses like parvovirus, distemper, coronavirus, and bacterial infections such as salmonella are accompanied by severe (explosive and often bloody) diarrhea.
+Viruses like parvovirus, distemper, coronavirus, and bacterial infections such as Salmonella are accompanied by severe (explosive and often bloody) diarrhea.

 - Gastrointestinal inflammations or cancers